ScottyLabs/course-api/README.md

 Field       | Type      | Description
 ------------|-----------|------------
-instructors | [String]  | List of last names of instructors of the lecture. letter      | String    | The lecture's identifier.
+instructors | [String]  | List of last names of instructors of the lecture. lecture     | String    | The lecture's identifier.
 Typically a capital letter or something like "Lec 1". meetings    | [meeting] | List of meetings for the lecture.
 See below for description of a meeting object. sections    | [section] | List of sections for the lecture.
 See below for description of a section object.